-y.
-Neither of my aunts has a wart on nose.
-A. her .
+- $\boldsymbol{\mathcal{Q}}{\boldsymbol{\mathsf{c}}}$ Neither of my aunts has a wart on nose. - A. her.
 The singular pronoun neither must pair with another singular pronoun.
-True, the sentence refers to aunts , a plural.
+True, the sentence refers to aunts, a plural.
 But the word neither tells you that you're talking about the aunts individually, so you have to go with a singular pronoun.
-Because aunts are female, her is the word you want.
-1. My cousins may be easily found in a crowd because both have warts onnoses.
-2. My cousin Amy opted for surgery; relieved that the procedure went well, everybody sent best wishes.
-3. Many of the get-well cards sported miniature warts on envelopes.
-4. A few even had little handwritten messages tucked into illustrations.
-5. Because Amy is pleased with the result of her surgery, someone else in her family is going to get nose done also.
-6. "Doesn't everyone need more warts on nose?" reasoned Amy.
-7. Anybody who disagreed with Amy kept quiet, knowing that opinion wouldn't be accepted anyway.
-8. Each of the implanted warts has own unique shape.
-9. Several of Amy's new warts model appearance on a facial feature of a famous movie star.
-10. Although someone said that didn't like the new warts, the crowd reaction was generally positive.
-11. Neither of the surgeons who worked on Amy's nose has opted for a similar procedure on own schnozz.
-12. I assume that nothing I say will change your mind about the nose-wart question; will "go in one ear and out the other," as my mother used to say.
-13. Aftercare is quite extensive; not one of the warts will continue to look good unless Amy gives a lot of attention.
-14. Both Amy and her sister Emily look forward to having portraits painted, warts and all.
-15. Many will ask own doctors for cosmetic surgery after this event.
-16. A few will opt for own version of "wart enhancement."
-17. Not everyone will want the same type of wart on nose.
+Because aunts are female, her is the word you want. - 2.
+My cousin Amy opted for surgery; relieved that the procedure went well, everybody sent best wishes. - 3.
+Many of the get-well cards sported miniature warts on envelopes. - 4.
+A few even had little handwritten messages tucked into illustrations. - 5.
+Because Amy is pleased with the result of her surgery, someone else in her family is going to get nose done also. - 6.
+"Doesn't everyone need more warts on nose?" reasoned Amy. - 7.
+Anybody who disagreed with Amy kept quiet, knowing that opinion wouldn't be accepted anyway. - 8.
+Each of the implanted warts has own unique shape. - 9.
+Several of Amy's new warts model appearance on a facial feature of a famous movie star. - 10.
+Although someone said that didn't like the new warts, the crowd reaction was generally positive. - 11.
+Neither of the surgeons who worked on Amy's nose has opted for a similar procedure on own schnozz. - 12.
+I assume that nothing I say will change your mind about the nose-wart question; will "go in one ear and out the other," as my mother used to say. - 13.
+Aftercare is quite extensive; not one of the warts will continue to look good unless Amy gives a lot of attention. - 14.
+Both Amy and her sister Emily look forward to having portraits painted, warts and all. - 15.
+Many will ask own doctors for cosmetic surgery after this event. - 16.
+A few will opt for own version of "wart enhancement." - 17.
+Not everyone will want the same type of wart on nose.

-ing a tasteful cheek placement instead.
-A few cheek warts have already appeared in the tabloids because many stars want something dramatic for publicity photos.
-20. Each of the warts chosen by Elizabeth's daughters has little white spots on
+- 18. In fact, neither of Elizabeth's daughters will ask for warts on nose, choosing a tasteful cheek placement instead. - 19.
+A few cheek warts have already appeared in the tabloids because many stars want something dramatic for publicity photos. - 20.
+Each of the warts chosen by Elizabeth's daughters has little white spots on